 During application, an internationally recognized language proficiency exam grade is not required by International Cooperations Office.
 However, partner universities may require a language proficiency exam grade document for their language of education (TOEFL, IELTS, etc.).
 It is not possible for the student to study in a university if they cannot meet the language requirement for the said university.
 Since language proficiency requirements differ among universities, it is necessary to check the university’s website for the language requirements before application and to make sure the language requirements can be fulfilled/documented before the deadline.

-***Agreements within the framework of Overseas Exchange Program are established as “all departments”.
-This means that all students can apply, and no one is given priority over the others, unless stated otherwise in the Restrictions section of the agreement list in the announcement.
-However, before applying for those universities, please make sure that there is a department (or at least courses) at the partner university corresponding to your department and level at METU.
+*** PLEASE BE CAREFULL ABOUT DEPARTMENTAL RESTRICTIONS WHICH ARE INDICATED IN THE RESTRICTIONS SECTION OF THE AGREEMENT LIST!!!!!
+If the agreement is available for all fields, before applying for those universities, please make sure that there is a department, level (or at least courses) at the partner university corresponding to your department and level at METU.
 The fact that you are given the chance to apply for such universities does not guarantee that the university accepts you.
 The applicants are required to check the conditions of the partner universities (i.e. medium of instruction, language requirement, academic calendar, accommodation opportunities etc.) before submitting their applications.

 Application criteria: CGPA: 3,00/4,00